What we're about

 Our 100% Volunteer Based effort

-ExtendPUA.org was created by two members of the entertainment industry who are currently unemployed due to COVID-19 and are relying on the FPUC $600 to pay their bills.
-We noticed despair, but little individual momentum, around the FPUC expiration and wanted to offer a resource for people to easily take clear and informed actions.
-In our research around the $600, we learned more about the overwhelming inequity of the system and we aim to change that too.
+ExtendPUA.org was created by two members of the entertainment industry who are currently unemployed due to COVID-19 and were relying on the FPUC $600 to pay their bills.
+Now we're relying solely on savings, what little we can gather from PUA, and rage.
+We noticed despair around the FPUC expiration and wanted to offer a resource for people to easily take clear and informed actions.
+In our research around the $600, we learned more about the additional needs from a comprehensive pandemic relief bill and the overwhelming inequity of the system and we aim to change that too.

-We are joined by a team of incredible collaborators, most of whom are also members of the entertainment industry.
+We are joined by a team of incredible collaborators.

 This doesn’t happen without them.